ZakharovI/Practice2021/README.md

 # Practice2021

-Results of my summer 2021 practice in HSE
+Here are some results of my summer practice at HSE